kosamad/SomScience/README.md

 ### Features

 Each of the website's pages will have a sticky, navigation tab that includes the museum's logo.
 This acts as a link back to the home page.
+The colour of each navigation item changes colour when it is selected/hovered over from green to black.

  ![navigation large example](documentation/screen_shots/navigation_pane_large.PNG)